noobcoder0717/subProject/readme.txt

-this is subproj readme.
-Father/dev2 changed this.
+this is subproj readme.dev2 changed this.